core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 ## SID File Update

-The following Activity diagram summarizes the update of a YANG module and its associated .sid file.
+The following Activity diagram summarizes the update of a YANG module and its associated ".sid" file.

 ~~~~
        +---------------+